OrthoPediatrics Sets Terms For $52 Million IPO

 KIDS intends to sell 4 million shares of common stock at a midpoint price per share of $13.00 for gross proceeds of $52 million, not including customary additional shares offered to the underwriters.

-Assuming a successful IPO , the company’s post- IPO valuation would be $156 million subject to underwriter share over-allotment purchases and employee equity incentive plan shares outstanding.
+Assuming a successful IPO, the company’s post-IPO valuation would be $156 million subject to underwriter share overallotment purchases and employee equity incentive plan shares outstanding.

 The firm’s financial performance has been impressive, growing in current and previous years.